 Posted by

-These four women from Toronto were looking for bike parking at a popular location in downtown Monterey: next to HHT spots r.g.
-Burgers and Erik’s DeliCafe, by Trader Joe’s.
+The four women above, visiting from Toronto. were looking for bike parking at a popular location in downtown Monterey—the Uptown Monterey shopping center anchored by Trader Joe’s.
 So were touring cyclist Daniel Hopp of Germany (at right) and an Austrian bike-touring couple.
 However, about six other cyclists had already parked their bicycles, using up the one rack .
 Hmm….where to lock up these seven additional bikes while their owners dine out and do some shopping?

 Who to contact

-1. Transportation Agency of Monterey County (TAMC) – Contact Kaki Cheung, Bicycle and Pedestrian Coordinator at TAMC or use the online Bicycle Protection Program form.
+1. Transportation Agency for Monterey County (TAMC) – Bicycle and Pedestrian Coordinator at TAMC.

 2. In the City of Salinas, visit the City of Salinas Bicycle Committee webpage and fill out a Bicycle Protection Program application.
-You may note “Attention: James Serrano, City Traffic Planner.”
+You may wish to note “Attention: James Serrano, City Traffic Planner.”

 Alongside Wharf II, Monterey